 Pricing on the PSA AR-10 can vary.
 The best thing to do is to head over to their website and browse the different options available.
 Most of these rifles will run somewhere between $1,000 and $1,400.
 If you have done any research into the AR-10 world you will be surprised at the low price that these rifles are offered at, especially for the overall quality of the product.

-This leads us into the final conclusions.
-The PA-10 is a well designed & capable full size rifle.
+This leads us into the final conclusion.
+The PA-10 is a well-designed & capable full-size rifle.
 The application of said rifle is up to the end user.
-Whether you choose to employ this thumper as a range toy, hunting rifle or for self defense, I think there are worse choices that could be made.
-The PA-10 gets decent marks all-round and for the price it’s hard to beat for a starter rifle into the 308 AR world.
+Whether you choose to employ this thumper as a range toy, hunting rifle or for self-defense, I think there are worse choices that could be made.
+The PA-10 gets decent marks all round and for the price, it’s hard to beat for a starter rifle into the 308 AR world.

 Take a look at the brand new PSA Dagger a Glock 19 competitor that comes in a very good price point.